Article Content

 – Reduced or eliminated need for local anesthesia

-– Minimized bleeding because the high-energy light beam supports the coagulation process of exposed blood vessels -- Reduced risk of infection because the high-energy beam contributes to sterilizing the treatment area.
+– Minimizes bleeding as the high-energy light beam supports the clotting process of exposed blood vessels.

 – Minimal trauma to surrounding tissues